 The churches of the Anglican Communion are bound together by similar liturgies based on the English Book of Common Prayer.

 The Archbishop of Canterbury is the head of the Church of England, which is the largest denomination in Britain.
-About 9.4 million people visit a Church of England cathedral each year.
+In 2018, about 1 million people were regular worshippers.

 August 5, 2003 - The Episcopal Church USA, at its meeting for its General Convention in Minneapolis, votes to ordain Gene Robinson, who is openly gay, as bishop of New Hampshire.

 October 7, 2003 - Over 2,000 clergy and parishioners meet in Plano, Texas, to consider splitting from the Episcopal Church USA.